pierre-auguste/system-of-units/README.md

-_This is an early alpha version, but it works!_
+_This is an early alpha version, a mockup, but it works!_
 ***
 Here begin the science,
 # System of Units